quarto-dev/quarto-web/docs/output-formats/_document-options-begin.md

 toc-depth: 2
 ```

-Note that HTML documents implement support for floating the table of contents to the right of the page.
-See the [Floating TOC](../output-formats/html-bootstrap.md#floating-toc) documentation for additional details.

 You can customize the title used for the table of contents using the `toc-title` option:

 ``` yaml